-- All faculties operate their own classroom Faculty Awards. - Academic Achievement and Academic Effort Awards are awarded twice a year with their Half-Yearly and Yearly Reports. - The Top Ten Academic Performers of each Year are recognised along with specific Key Learning Area awards, special donated awards, Principal Awards and Sporting awards at the Evening of Excellence. - The A+ award system targets positive behaviour.
+- All faculties operate their own classroom Faculty Awards. - Academic Achievement, Effort and Improvement Certificates are awarded twice a year with the Half-Yearly and Yearly Reports. - The Top Ten Academic Performers of each Year are recognised, along with specific Key Learning Area awards, sponsored awards, Principal Awards and Sporting Awards at the Evening of Excellence. - The Blue Slips Award system targets positive behavior that reflects the 9 Values of Public Education: Respect, Responsibility, Excellence, Participation, Care, Democracy, Fairness, Integrity and Cooperation.
 Teachers present students who exhibit positive behaviours with a ticket.
-Tickets are placed into the A+ boxes located at the Canteen and HT Welfare office.
-A draw is carried out at each assembly with the winner receiving a canteen voucher. - Recognition for service to the school and community, including volunteering. - Values Awards are issued at a Values Award Assembly each semester.
-They are based on positive behavior entries from teachers on the Millennium Online Welfare System and Year Adviser input.
+Tickets are placed into boxes located in the front office.
+A draw is carried out at each assembly for each house with a variety of prizes. - Recognition for service to the school and community, including volunteering. - Values Awards are issued at a Values Award Assembly each semester.
+They are based on positive behaviour entries from teachers on the Millennium Online Wellbeing System and Year Advisor input.